Anna Stöhr: Competition climbing

 In 2004, at age sixteen, she started to compete in the senior categories.
-In 2004 and 2005 she competed in both lead and bouldering World Cup, and starting in 2006 she focused only on bouldering, where she achieved her greatest success.
+In 2004 and 2005 she competed in both the lead and bouldering World Cup, and starting in 2006 she focused only on bouldering, where she achieved her greatest success.
 Her first podium came in 2005 in Moscow and her first victory in 2006 in Grindelwald.
 In 2007, she won her first World Championship title, in Avilés, Spain, and in 2008 her first Bouldering World Cup title.